fireblocks/fireblocks-network-link/v2/api-validator/README.md

 variables.
 Make a copy of `env.example`, rename it to `.env` and edit the values.
 `src/config/index.ts` contains all the environment variable definitions and the possible values.
+For off-exchange .env COLLATERAL_WIHTDRAWAL_ADDRESSES structure should be as follow: [{address: '', addressTag: ''}]

 ## Design